What Is an Electric Actuator Valve

 Position indicators

 Position indicators denote the current open or closed position of the actuator.
 Electric position feedback systems also convey the position to your design (i.e., the controller).
 There are two fundamental switching options for position indicators: mechanical switches and proximity (non-contact) switches.
 Internal cams on the output drive shaft activate mechanical limit valves.
-Limit switches may also be automatic controls.
+Limit switches can also serve as automatic controls.
 Position-detection sensors activate proximity switches that detect valve position.
-Position indicators may display only the fundamental on and off states, or they may also be able to indicate the partially open or closed conditions.
+Position indicators may display only the fundamental on and off states, or they may also indicate partially open or closed conditions.

 Manual override

-Manual override is a safety feature found in the majority of actuators.
+Manual override is a safety feature found in most actuators.
 Generally, it is a mechanical handwheel or handle.
 This wheel lets you manually close or open a valve during a power outage or other emergency.

 Limit switches

 Limit switches are an electromechanical actuator component.
-A close-limit switch cam and an open-limit switch are included.
-The associated switch can also drive as the actuator moves a valve to the open or closed position.
+A closed-limit switch cam and an open-limit switch are included.
+The associated switch can also act as the actuator, driving a valve to the open or closed position.
 When a position is attained, the corresponding switch cam cuts power.
-Consequently preventing further movement and limiting accommodation.
+Consequently, it prevents further movement and limits accommodation.
 Limit seating is the maintenance of a valve’s terminal position.
 The limit switch shafts of particular actuators are adjustable.
 This lets you specify an end position, such as 75% open.
 Position indicators can integrate limit switch cams as a mechanical link between the valve and the actuator.

 Fail-safe

-The vital safety feature of some automated valve actuators is fail-safe.
-The failsafe is intended to close or open a valve is an interruption in power.
+A vital safety feature of some automated valve actuators is a fail-safe mechanism.
+The failsafe is designed to close or open a valve in the event of a power interruption.
 Such a system requires an energy storage mechanism, such as an actuator or a battery.
 The fail-safe mechanism will typically close the valve.
 A loaded spring in a spring mechanism automatically closes the valve when the power is interrupted.
 For a backup battery system, also known as a battery safety return (BSR), the actuator is powered by a battery.

-Depending on the capability of the battery and actuator, the charging time and total number of turns will vary.
+Depending on the battery’s capability and the actuator’s performance, the charging time and total number of turns will vary.
 Specific actuators will implement both fail-safe versions for added redundancy in their design.
-As stated, most fail-safe operations will close the valve during a power outage, but specific applications require the valve to be open.
+As stated, most fail-safe operations will close the valve during a power outage; however, specific applications require the valve to remain open.
 For example, consider the cold water flow into a heat exchanger.
 Cold water would be needed to cool any excess warming fluid to prevent overheating.

 Duty cycle

-The duty cycle specifies how long an actuator is used between processes.
+The duty cycle specifies the duration for which an actuator is used between processes.
 The opening and closure of the valve constitute one cycle.
 The duty cycle is the percentage ratio of on-time to off-time.
 It is calculated using the following formula.
-If an actuator requires 10 seconds to open, 20 seconds to close, and 30 seconds to rest after opening and closing, the duty cycle would be (10+20 / 10+20+30) 100 = 50%.
+If an actuator requires 10 seconds to open, 20 seconds to close, and 30 seconds to rest after opening and closing, the duty cycle would be (10 + 20)/(10 + 20 + 30) = 50%.

 Duty cycle = (opening time + closing time) / (opening time + closing time+ rest) multiply by 100: duty cycle